agutikov/go-lisp-experiments/README.md

 # Experimenting with Lisp implementation in Go

-Basically this is [Peter Norvig's Lis.py](http://norvig.com/lispy.html) translated to Go.
+Basically this is [Peter Norvig's Lis.py](http://norvig.com/lispy.html) translated into Go.
 But with some limitations induced by the fact that Python is already a language with dynamic types, while in Go we need to implement dynamic typing manually.